Samuel Brown (Royal Navy officer): Naval career

-Brown was born in London, the son of William Brown of Borland, Galloway, Scotland.
+Brown was born in London, the son of William Brown of Borland, Galloway, Scotland and Charlotte Hogg.
 He joined the Royal Navy in 1795, serving initially on the Newfoundland and North Sea stations.
 He served as lieutenant on HMS Royal Sovereign (1803) and in 1805 joined HMS Phoenix as first lieutenant.
 During his service on Phoenix he took part in the capture of the French frigate Didon.
 The following year he was appointed to HMS Imperieuse, followed by periods of service aboard HMS Flore and HMS Ulysses.

 During his service, he carried out tests on wrought iron chain cables, using them as rigging for HMS Penelope in 1806 on a voyage to the West Indies.
 This so impressed the Admiralty that on his return in 1808 it immediately ordered four vessels of war to be fitted with chain cables.

 In 1808 Brown took out patents for twisted open chain links, joining shackles and swivels.
 His shackle and swivel designs were scarcely improved on for the next 100 years.

 By 1811, he was promoted to commander (in 1842 he accepted the rank of retired captain), and his chains were introduced to hold ships' anchors.
 He retired from the Navy in May 1812.
 Just four years later, the Royal Navy standardized on iron chain instead of hemp for all new vessels of war.